b1twe1ser/starship_config/README.md

 # Awesome starship config ✨🚀
-**In this repo you can find myconfig file, this shoud get you up and running with starship 🏃🏽‍♂️ 🚀**
+**In this repo you can find my config file, this shoud get you up and running with starship 🏃🏽‍♂️ 🚀**